Break It Down Again

-"Break It Down Again" is a song by British band Tears for Fears, released as the first single from their fourth studio album, Elemental (1993).
-It is one of the band's later songs with the typical late 1980s sound, using synthesizers.
-The song was the second single released after the departure of Curt Smith from the band (after "Laid So Low" in 1992).
+"Break It Down Again" is a song by English pop rock band Tears for Fears, released in May 1993 by Mercury Records, as the first single from the band's fourth studio album, Elemental (1993).
+The song was the second single released after the departure of Curt Smith from the band (after "Laid So Low (Tears Roll Down)" in 1992).

-"Break It Down Again" was the last international hit in Tears for Fears' career, marking a notable decline in their popularity in the following singles.
-The song reached number 20 in the United Kingdom, number 25 in the United States, and the top 40 in several other countries.
-It topped the US Billboard Modern Rock Tracks chart and was particularly successful in Canada and Iceland, reaching numbers four and two respectively; the single also entered the top 10 in Italy.
+The song reached number 20 in the United Kingdom, number 25 in the United States (their final top 40 hit), and the top 40 in several other countries.
+It topped the US Billboard Modern Rock Tracks chart and was particularly successful in Canada and Iceland, reaching numbers four and two respectively.
+The song's accompanying music video was directed by Dani Jacobs.

 Background

-As with the Elemental album, the song featured Roland Orzabal with peripheral Tears For Fears band members Alan Griffiths and Tim Palmer, plus backing vocals by ex-Graduate bandmate John Baker.
+As with the Elemental album, the song featured Roland Orzabal with peripheral Tears for Fears band members Alan Griffiths and Tim Palmer, plus backing vocals by ex-Graduate bandmate John Baker.
 "Break It Down Again" is the only song that has regularly remained in live setlists following Smith's return.